josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

 To start a collection, you need to create the schematic files.
 The following steps show you how to add initial support without modifying any project files.

-1. In your library's root folder, create a `schematics` folder.
+1. In the root folder of your library, create a `schematics` folder.
 1. In the `schematics/` folder, create an `ng-add` folder for your first schematic.
 1. At the root level of the `schematics` folder, create a `collection.json` file.
 1. Edit the `collection.json` file to define the initial schema for your collection.